 Savory: Try rubbing the toasted bread with a garlic clove and topping it with some fresh ricotta and sprinkling some fresh sea salt, some good olive oil and any fresh herbs/chives along with a touch of pepper.
 I love adding some sundried tomatoes...or tapenade, etc. The variations are endless...

-The ultimate combination...Ricotta, honey and orange peel.
+The ultimate combination...Ricotta, honey and orange zest.
 YUM!

 Bruschetta with Fresh Ricotta: adapted from Food52.
 An interesting combination ...but definitely worth a try.
 I really liked it.